Candle Care 101

 Once your candle has a set memory ring, this will cause what’s known as “tunnelling” where the candle burns deeper and deeper down the centre of the vessel leaving a rim of wax around the edge of the jar and eventually the candle will suffocate & won't stay lit anymore.

-TIP 2: THE IMPORTANT THING TO DO BEFORE RELIGHTING YOUR CANDLE:
+2: THE MOST IMPORTANT STEP TO DO BEFORE RELIGHTING YOUR CANDLE:

 This will always give you the best flame!
 Your candle will thank you for it…